django-es/django-elasticsearch-dsl/README.rst

                 'name',
                 'color',
             ]
-            related_models = [Manufacturer, Ad]  # Optional: to ensure the Car will be re-saved when Manufacturer or Ad is updated

         def get_queryset(self):
             """Not mandatory but to improve performance we can select related in one sql request""" return super(CarDocument, self).get_queryset().select_related(
                 'manufacturer'
             )

-        def get_instances_from_related(self, related_instance):
-            """If related_models is set, define how to retrieve the Car instance(s) from the related model.""" if isinstance(related_instance, Manufacturer):
-                return related_instance.car_set.all()
-            elif isinstance(related_instance, Ad):
-                return related_instance.car

 Field Classes